b-ianphan/cse15l-lab-reports/lab-report-5-week-10.md

 ### Test 519

-* In test 519, both implementations produce an incorrect output.
+* In test 519, the other implementation produces an incorrect output.

 * Actual Outputs:
     ![519Outputs](cse15l-lab-report-5-ss8.png)